ORCCA: Optimal Randomized Canonical Correlation Analysis: Preliminaries and Problem Setting

 Despite the widespread use of kernel methods in machine learning, they have an evident computational issue.
 Computing the kernel for every pair of points costs $O(n^2)$, and if the learning method requires inverting that matrix (e.g., kernel ridge regression), the cost would increase to $O(n^3)$.
 This particular disadvantage makes kernel method impractical for large-scale machine learning.

 An elegant method to address this issue was the use of random Fourier features for kernel approximation \cite{rahimi2008random}.
 Let $p(\omegab)$ be a probability density with support $\Omega \subseteq \R^{d_x}$.
-Consider any kernel function in the following form
+Consider any kernel function in the following form with a corresponding feature map $\phi(\xb,\omegab)$, such that